Brexit: EU-UK trade talks to continue past deadline — von der Leyen | DW | 13.12.2020

-Although the two sides have not yet reached a deal, European Commission President Ursula von der Leyen has given a short statement, saying the two sides have decided to "go the extra mile" to reach an agreement.
+Although the two sides have not yet reached a deal, European Commission President Ursula von der Leyen gave a short statement, saying the two sides have decided to "go the extra mile" to clinch an agreement.

-The UK's David Frost (L) and Michel Barnier are making a last effort on Sunday to secure a deal (archive photo)
+The UK's David Frost (L) and Michel Barnier made another effort on Sunday to secure a deal (archive photo)

 Britain and the EU say they will continue talks on a free trade agreement beyond a self-imposed deadline on Sunday.

-European Commission President Ursula von der Leyen said it was "reponsible at this point in time to go the extra mile" to reach a deal.
+European Commission President Ursula von der Leyen said it was "responsible at this point in time to go the extra mile" to reach a deal.

+"We have accordingly mandated our negotiators to continue the talks and to see whether an agreement can even at this late stage be reached," she said.

 Earlier, the chief negotiators from the European Union and United Kingdom on Sunday continued efforts to reach a deal on the UK's future trading relationship with the bloc as the deadline loomed at the end of the day.

-The EU's Michel Barnier and the UK's David Frost started talks just after dawn in a final bid to reach agreement.
-Talks have already been running for almost a year.
+The EU's Michel Barnier and the UK's David Frost started talks just after dawn in a bid to reach agreement.
+Negotiations have already been running for almost a year.

 Frost reportedly left the talks after 1 1/2 hours to return to the UK diplomatic mission in Brussels.

-German Chancellor Angela Merkel has said everthing that is possible should be done to reach a deal.
+German Chancellor Angela Merkel has also said everything that is possible should be done to reach a deal.

-Sunday's deadline was just the last in a series of such cutoff dates, but time is running short, with a transition period due to end on December 31.

 The UK officially left the EU on January 31 but trade and other sectors remain within the bloc's structures until the end of the year.